-- Internet gateway is a horizontally scaled, redundant, and highly available VPC component that allows communication between instances in your VPC and the internet.
+- is a horizontally scaled, redundant, and highly available component that allows communication between instances in your VPC and the internet.

-- Internet Gateway imposes no availability risks or bandwidth constraints on your network traffic.
+- imposes no availability risks or bandwidth constraints on your network traffic.

-- An Internet gateway serves two purposes: to provide a target in the VPC route tables for internet-routable traffic, and to perform network address translation (NAT) for instances that have not been assigned public IPv4 addresses.
+- serves two purposes: to provide a target in the VPC route tables for internet-routable traffic and to perform NAT for instances that have not been assigned public IPv4 addresses.

-- NAT Gateway enables instances in a private subnet to connect to the internet (for example, for software updates) or other AWS services, but prevent the internet from initiating connections with the instances.
+- enables instances in a private subnet to connect to the internet or other AWS services, but prevents the Internet from initiating connections with the instances.

 Egress Only Internet Gateway